-To lift communities out of extreme poverty by partnering with local African leaders to provide family-focused hope, education and economic opportunity.
+To empower the children we serve to break the cycle of extreme poverty by partnering with local African leaders to provide hope, education, and economic opportunity.

 "Zozu" means thrive in Lugbara, the local tribal language.